The Weihrauch degree of finding Nash equilibria in multiplayer games: Consequences of the Classification

 \begin{corollary} Let $f : \mathbf{X} \to \mathbf{Y}$ be a function where $\mathbf{Y}$ is computably admissible.
 Then if $f \leqW \Nash$, then $f$ is already computable. \begin{proof} By combining Theorem \ref{theo:main} with \cite[Theorem 2.1]{paulyleroux} (originally \cite[Theorem 5.1]{paulybrattka}), since $\aouc^\diamond \leqW \C_\Cantor$. \end{proof} \end{corollary}

 An immediate consequence of Corollary \ref{corr:unique} is that if we restrict our consideration to games having a unique Nash equilibrium, then computing the Nash equilibrium is possible.
-We get more, though: For example, we could consider the class of games where Player 1 receives the same payoff in any Nash equilibrium.
+However, this insight goes even further.
+For example, we could consider the class of games where Player 1 receives the same payoff in any Nash equilibrium.
 Then computing the equilibrium payoff for Player 1 is possible, even if we might be unable to compute a Nash equilibrium.

 As our first extended notion of algorithm, we consider computation with finitely many mindchanges.
-We start with the model of computation where the machine continues to output more and more digits of the infinite code for the desired output.
+We begin with a model of computation where the machine continues to output more and more digits of the infinite code for the desired output.
 We then add the ability for the machine to completely erase all digits written so far, and to start over.
 To ensure that there is a well-defined output, this ability may be invoked only finitely many times.
 It was shown in \cite{paulybrattka,paulybrattka2} that a problem $f$ is solvable with finitely many mindchanges iff $f \leqW \C_\mathbb{N}$.

 \begin{corollary} $\Nash$ is solvable with finitely many mindchanges. \end{corollary}